 Art Businesses providing ancillary services (including but not limited to transport, storage, insurance, inspection and restoration), whilst not directly impacted, may choose to adopt all or some of these measures as a matter of best practice.

 Money laundering and terrorist financing are international concerns.
 They threaten the integrity of the international financial system and its markets, including the art market.
-As such they are a priority for the Financial Action Task Force and the United Nations Security Council who continue efforts to raise awareness of money laundering and terrorist financing threats and measures which can be adopted to combat them.
+As such they are a priority for the Financial Action Task Force1 and the United Nations Security Council2 who continue efforts to raise awareness of money laundering and terrorist financing threats and measures which can be adopted to combat them.

 The art market can play its part in combatting money laundering and terrorist financing threats, by being aware of these risks and the methods and techniques used by criminals to disguise the illegal origin of their wealth or the illegal destination and purposes for which it is being used.

 Money laundering is the process by which proceeds of crime are « cleaned » i.e. introduced into the legitimate economy to disguise their illicit origin, with notably the aim to prevent their confiscation by law enforcement authorities.
 To launder the proceeds of criminal activities, such as human trafficking, forced prostitution, drugs, extortion, corruption, white collar crime, armed robbery and theft, criminals use multiple economic operations to introduce these illicit funds into the financial system.
 Such operations include purchasing and selling currencies and investing in luxury items, real estate, art and similar high value items in attempts to disconnect the proceeds from the illicit activities by which they were acquired.
 Money launderers rely on anonymity and deception to cover their tracks, disguise the origin of their funds and hide the real purpose behind their business and transactions.
 Any person or entity involved in business operations aimed at laundering money can be charged with committing a criminal offense.